 Serving Chicken a la Peasant

-We’ve always served it on top of toast like my mom did, but in my search, I found it served with biscuits as well.
+We’ve always served it on top of toast as my mom did, but in my search, I found it served with biscuits as well.
 That’s something I may have to try since I love biscuits!

 Chicken a la Peasant

 - 4 chicken breasts cooked and shredded

 - 2 cans chicken broth 14.5 oz